luyangzhao/luyangzhao.github.io/_pages/about.md

 I have also mentored graduate and undergraduate students on various research projects.
 Beyond academia, I gained industry experience through research internships at **Amazon Robotics**, where I worked on perception, localization, and path planning for Kiva robots in dynamic warehouse environments.
 At **TuSimple**, I optimized motion planning and decision-making algorithms for autonomous vehicles navigating local roads, addressing real-time navigation and safety challenges in urban and semi-structured environments.
 <!-- Beyond academia, I gained valuable industry experience through research internships at Amazon Robotics and TuSimple, where I worked on localization, path planning, and optimization for autonomous vehicles. -->
-Additionally, I co-organized the **Tensegrity Robotics Workshop at IROS 2023** and reviewed papers for journals and conferences, including RA-L, ICRA, IROS, RoboSoft, BioRob and Construction Robotics.
+Additionally, I co-organized the **Tensegrity Robotics Workshop at IROS 2023** and reviewed papers for journals and conferences, including RA-L, ICRA, IROS, RoboSoft, BioRob and *Construction Robotics*.